rcya1/personal-website/posts/roots-of-unity.md

 This is a three part series I wrote back in 2019 on a technique applicable to certain competitive math problems: roots of unity filters.
 The first two parts are just a recap of complex numbers and roots of unity respectively.
 If you're already comfortable with both of these topics, feel free to skip to Part 3.

+Update: in 2025 this became a four part series after I added a proof section

 ## Basics

 ```definition